-- Number (on page 29) of the active sources (STRING data type): - Active source number(s) - Numbers of all active sources are summarized in a STRING variable.
-This is applicable for both input and output. - Several source numbers are separated with a semicolon (;).
-Sorting is carried out according to the priority of the source. - Note: With multiple sorting, the source is represented with several entries at the input. - <Empty> Not supplied - Number of the highest priority source (numerical variable): - 0 or greater Number of the highest priority source.
-This is applicable for both input and output. - -1 not supplied
+- Number (on page 29) of the active sources (STRING data type): - Active source number(s): The numbers of all active sources are summarized in a STRING variable.

+This is applicable for both input and output.

+Several source numbers are separated by a semicolon (;).
+Sorting is carried out according to the priority of the source.

+Note: With multiple sorting, the source is represented with several entries at the input.

+- <Empty>: not supplied - Number of the highest priority source (numerical variable):

+- 0 or greater: Number of the highest priority source.
+This is applicable for both input and output. - ▶ -1: not supplied